Klobuchar lists executive orders she’d sign as president

-MINNEAPOLIS (AP) — Democratic presidential candidate Amy Klobuchar (KLOH’-buh-shar) has released a list of 100-plus executive orders she says she’d sign in her first 100 days in office.
+MINNEAPOLIS (AP) — Democratic presidential candidate Amy Klobuchar has released a list of 100-plus executive orders she says she’d sign in her first 100 days in office.

 The orders include rejoining the Paris climate agreement and allowing prescription drugs to be imported from Canada.